 Literature Review

 In multilingual education settings, code-mixing has emerged as an effective strategy to enhance comprehension and engagement among early learners.
-Code-mixing, the practice of blending two or more languages within a conversation or sentence, is commonly observed in classrooms, particularly in areas where learners are transitioning from their mother tongue to a second language like English.
-Bautista (2004) emphasizes that this linguistic approach reduces learners’ anxiety and increases participation, especially in subjects like mathematics that often involve abstract concepts.
+Code-mixing, the practice of blending two or more languages within a conversation or sentence, is commonly observed in classrooms, particularly in areas where learners are transitioning from their mother tongue to a second language, like English.
+Bautista (2004) emphasizes that this linguistic approach reduces the learners’ anxiety and increases participation, especially in subjects, like Mathematics, which often involve abstract concepts.
 Setati and Adler (2001) further highlight that code-mixed instruction enables learners to better grasp content by allowing them to relate new ideas to familiar language patterns.

-Equally important is the localization of instructional materials, which ensures that lessons are contextually relevant to learners' cultural and social backgrounds.
+Equally important is the localization of instructional materials, which ensures that lessons are contextually relevant to the learners' cultural and social backgrounds.
 Localization adapts content to reflect local experiences, making learning more meaningful and relatable.
 According to UNESCO (2016), using culturally responsive materials enhances student motivation and promotes deeper learning.
-In the Philippines, the Department of Education’s Mother Tongue-Based Multilingual Education (MTB-MLE) policy supports this approach, encouraging the use of learners’ first language in early education.
-Nolasco (2008) notes that localized materials not only improve comprehension but also strengthen learners’ sense of identity and community.
+In the Philippines, the Department of Education’s Mother Tongue-Based Multilingual Education (MTB-MLE) policy supports this approach, encouraging the use of the learners’ first language in early education.
+Nolasco (2008) notes that localized materials not only improve comprehension but also strengthen the learners’ sense of identity and community.

 Developing effective instructional materials requires a systematic and learner-centered process.
 The ADDIE model—Analysis, Design, Development, Implementation, and Evaluation—is widely used in the instructional design field to ensure that materials meet the needs of both learners and curriculum standards (Dick & Carey, 2009).
-In mathematics instruction, materials should include contextual examples, visual supports, and scaffolding strategies to aid in concept acquisition.
+In Mathematics instruction, materials should include contextual examples, visual supports, and scaffolding strategies to aid in concept acquisition.
 Reys et al. (2012) assert that well-designed instructional resources are crucial in building foundational math skills, particularly in early grades.

 Validation and summative evaluation play critical roles in assessing the quality and effectiveness of instructional materials.
 Validation involves the input of content experts to ensure accuracy, appropriateness, and alignment with learning outcomes (Taba, 1962).
 Meanwhile, summative evaluation measures the impact of the materials after implementation, often using pre- and post-tests, classroom observations, and stakeholder feedback.
 Tyler (1949) stresses that evaluation must be based on learning outcomes to determine whether educational goals have been achieved.
-Clements and Sarama (2009) also point out that early mathematical experiences shape a child's long-term success in mathematics, and instructional interventions must be carefully designed and evaluated to ensure effectiveness.
+Clements and Sarama (2009) also point out that early mathematical experiences shape a child's long-term success in Mathematics, and instructional interventions must be carefully designed and evaluated to ensure effectiveness.

-Overall, the integration of code-mixing and localization in instructional materials, supported by systematic development and rigorous evaluation, offers a promising approach to improving mathematics instruction in early grades.
+Overall, the integration of code-mixing and localization in instructional materials, supported by systematic development and rigorous evaluation, offers a promising approach to improving Mathematics instruction in early grades.
 This review affirms that culturally and linguistically responsive materials can bridge learning gaps and enhance the educational experience of young learners in diverse classroom settings.
+Hence,

 Theoretical Framework